 The emissions from the category of capital goods are not considered to be relevant for Storebrand 2019 due to a low estimated proportion of emissions.
-Storebrand's energy efficient head office in Oslo was inaugurated in 2010 and gained a lot of attention and was awarded the recognized 2010 City Prize by the real estate industry.
-The head office has also an ecolighthouse certification.
-Our focus has been to use sustainable materials and efficient solutions, and not necessarily to calculate the life-cycle emissions from building materials per se.
+Our focus is to use sustainable materials and efficient solutions, and not necessarily to calculate the life-cycle emissions from building materials per se.
 The emissions from downstream leased assets are further specified in the proper category.